Democratic Rep. Joaquin Castro passes on Senate run in Texas

 This time around, Castro was urged by Texas Democrats and Latino groups to pick up where O’Rourke left off, as supporters saw him as a high-profile candidate who could inspire Latino voters in a state with a booming Hispanic population.
 Julián Castro also stoked his brother’s possible Senate candidacy while out on the road for president.

 But there were questions about whether Senate Democrats had a preferred candidate in mind for Texas.
-Asked last month whether Senate Minority Leader Chuck Schumer was encouraging him to run in Texas, Castro said he had a “good meeting” with Schumer but did not elaborate.
-Schumer had also met with O’Rourke and Hegar, who Cornyn called Schumer’s “hand-picked candidate” following her campaign launch last week.
+Asked last month whether Senate Minority Leader Chuck Schumer was encouraging him to run, Castro said he had a “good meeting” with Schumer but did not elaborate.
+Schumer had also met with O’Rourke and Hegar.

 “Maybe on second thought he’s decided to stand down and just to accede to Mr. Schumer’s hand-selected candidate,” Cornyn said Wednesday, before Castro made his announcement.